 How a company can avoid a conflict of interest

 Liability for breaching the legal duties relating to directors’ conflicts of interest lies with the individual director, not the company.
-However, such issues can be problematic for the board and detract from its primary purpose of running the company.
-Accordingly, it is sensible to take proactive steps to avoid conflicts of interest.
+Such issues can be problematic for the board and detract from its primary purpose of running the company.
+It is sensible to take proactive steps to avoid conflicts of interest.

 Examples of the types of measures that the board might take include the following:

 - Inform new directors, and periodically remind others, of their duties to avoid conflicts of interest.
-Explain that they should keep abreast of company business to identify potential conflicts and take the action required in respect of them.
+Explain that they should keep up with company business and ask them to review their personal and business circumstances, regularly, to identify potential conflicts and take the action required.
 This is of particular importance to non-executive directors who do not have an active role in the day-to-day management of the company.
 To simplify matters, a written note detailing the director’s duties might be useful, along with a questionnaire focussing the director’s mind on potential conflicts.

 - Put in place policies governing how and when directors should notify the board of any potential conflicts, and how the board will decide whether or not to authorise them.
 Such policies will ensure that all directors understand their obligations and carry them out in a uniform manner.